 During a master cosmetologist program, you will study topics similar to those in your cosmetology program, but at an advanced level.
 Multiple tracks may be available, though you'll likely concentrate on one.
 For example, if you choose to focus on hair, your courses will only be related to hair care, hair styling and hair diseases.
 Currently, no master cosmetologist programs are available online.

 What Cosmetic-Related Topics Can I Pursue at the Master's Degree Level?

 If you want to create cosmetic products, you can earn a Master of Science degree or a Master of Arts degree.
-Some programs offer degrees in chemistry while others offer a degree in pharmaceutical science.
+Some programs offer degrees in chemistry, while others offer a degree in pharmaceutical science.
 In either scenario, you'll want to look for a program that allows you to specialize in cosmetic science.
-It will take approximately 2-5 years to complete your degree and you can generally attend full- or part-time.
+It will take approximately 2-5 years to complete your degree, and you can generally attend full- or part-time.

 You can expect to take classes in chemistry, biology, biochemistry, toxicology and microbiology.
-Specific cosmetic science courses may include classes on skin or hair care formulations and the types of raw materials for cosmetics or perfume creation.
+Specific cosmetic science courses may include classes on skin or hair care formulations and the types of raw materials used for cosmetics or perfume creation.
 You will also take classes on polymer creation (how molecules bond), colors or product creation.
 Many of your courses will be lab-based, allowing you to practice creating cosmetics and perfumes.